Ellijay cabin review: Cliffhanger Cabin from Wilderness View Cabins

 The Cliffhanger Cabin: Bottom Line

 The Cliffhanger cabin’s interior is beautifully open and airy, and it boasts beautiful views and great amenities in a rustic and secluded setting.
 While it’s a relatively short (and scenic) drive from Atlanta or Chattanooga, the cabin’s generously-sized property made us feel worlds away from the city.
-And just a close drive to some of our favorite North Georgia hiking destinations, the Cliffhanger is equally great for a quiet weekend in the mountains or an active, hiking-filled getaway.
+And just a close drive to some of our favorite North Georgia hiking destinations, the Cliffhanger is equally perfect for a quiet weekend in the mountains or an active, hiking-filled getaway.
 We can’t wait to return.

 We weren’t paid or compensated for this cabin review in any way, and all opinions above are our own, based on our stay at the Cliffhanger cabin.